 We Provide Upfront Estimates on All Our Services

 We know that your pet is an important part of your family and understand that the costs associated with care can affect how you choose to proceed concerning treatment.
 At Red River Animal Emergency Hospital and Referral Center, we will discuss all of our costs with you before we initiate any diagnostics, procedures, or treatments on your pet, so you are not caught off guard when you receive your bill for services.
 At Red River Animal Emergency Hospital and Referral Center, you control your pet’s treatment; we promise to provide the level of health care that each owner has chosen and will never pressure you to make decisions.

 Forms of Payment We Accept

-We cannot accept insurance.
-Payment is required when services are rendered, which may include a down payment on estimated costs should your pet require hospitalization.
+We do not accept insurance.
+Payment is required when services are rendered, which may include a pre-payment on estimated costs should your pet require hospitalization.
 Red River Animal Emergency Hospital and Referral Center accepts cash, checks, Visa, Mastercard, Discover, American Express, and Care Credit.

 If you would like to apply for or pay with CareCredit, please click the link below: